skbio.alignment.AlignPath#

 Create an alignment path from a TabularMSA object.

-Unpack states into an array of bits.
+Unpack the alignment path into an array of bits.

 to_coordinates()